KaisenAmin/c_std/tuple/README.md

 **License:** ISC License

 ## Overview
-This C library offers a versatile implementation of tuples, structures that can hold a fixed number of elements of potentially different types.
+This library offers a versatile implementation of tuples, structures that can hold a fixed number of elements of potentially different types.
 It's designed for efficiency and ease of use in a variety of applications, from data structures to systems programming.

 ## Key Features
 - **Versatility**: Can hold any type of data, including custom structures.